Bluecap (bushranger): Literary legacy

 English writer James Skipp Borlase wrote a penny dreadful novel inspired by Bluecap entitled Blue Cap the Bushranger, or the Australian Dick Turpin.
 The story first appeared in 1876 as a serial in The Boy's Standard.
 It was published in book form in 1879 in the Hogarth House Library series.
-The plot, often describing acts of brutal violence, revolves around the hero Ted Hogan and the villanous Blue Cap, an escaped convict.
+The plot, often describing acts of brutal violence, revolves around the hero Ted Hogan and the villainous Blue Cap, an escaped convict.
 By the end of the novel Hogan obtains his rightful reward and Blue Cap meets an untimely end, his body mummified in the harsh Australian sun.
 Borlase lived in Australia during Bluecap's bushranging career, and returned to England in 1869.

 Best known for his 1882 bushranging novel Robbery Under Arms, writer and squatter Rolf Boldrewood was held up by Bluecap and his gang when riding home from Wagga Wagga.
 This incident inspired scenes in his novels The Squatter's Dream (1878), in which the bushranger is renamed Redcap, and The Crooked Stick (1895).
 Boldrewood recounted the experience in a memoir titled Fallen Among Thieves, included in his 1901 book In Bad Company: And Other Stories.

 When Barcroft Boake, the bush poet, was found dead from suicide in 1892, he had in his pocket a manuscript for a set of verses about Cuthbert Fetherstonhaugh's encounter with Bluecap.
 Titled "Fetherstonhaugh", the poem was first published posthumously in The Bulletin, 11 June 1892, and later in Boake's poetry collection, Where the Dead Men Lie, and Other Poems (1897).